 Residents of Arizona should be somewhere in the middle.

-Make Sure Your Address is Correct on New Medicare Cards
+Make Sure Your Address is Correct on Your New Medicare Card

 It’s important to make sure to double check your address.
 If you have recently moved houses, keep your address up to date with the Social Security Administration.
 You may check your complete address by calling the Social Security Office within your area or logging in here.
 If you have recently changed address, you can update it at that site.